Expert Tips to Avoid the Summer Slide (Prevent Summer Learning Loss)

 - Encourage your child to join a team or club.
 This is a great way for them to engage with peers in shared interests.
 Don’t forget, adults aren’t a child’s only teachers.

 The classroom isn’t the only place learning happens.
 With schools closed for summer break, the world becomes your child’s classroom.
-Help them make the most of it by taking advantage of the many exciting adventures summer offers.
+Help them make the most of it by taking advantage of summer’s many exciting adventures.

 Brought to you by The Family Conservancy